mpoboas/cosig-raytracing/Assets/Docs/PROJECT_OVERVIEW.md

       - The `BuildBVH` method converts `ObjectData` into a tree of `BVHNode`s containing `IHittable` objects (`SphereInstance`, `BoxInstance`, `TriangleInstance`).
     - Intersections:
       - All intersections are handled via the `IHittable` interface and the BVH tree.
-      - `SphereInstance`: Handles object-space intersection for unit spheres.
+      - `SphereInstance`: Handles object-space intersection for unit spheres using quadratic solution with epsilon checks.
-      - `BoxInstance`: Handles object-space intersection for unit cubes.
+      - `BoxInstance`: Handles object-space intersection for unit cubes using the Slabs algorithm with epsilon checks.
-      - `TriangleInstance`: Handles world-space intersection for triangles.
+      - `TriangleInstance`: Handles world-space intersection for triangles using barycentric coordinates with watertightness checks (epsilon).
     - Shading (simple): ambient + diffuse (Lambert) + specular (Blinn–Phong).
 No shadows yet.
     - Output: returns `Texture2D`.
 Helper saves PNG via `RayTracer.SaveTexture()`.
     - Targeted debug logs for camera matrix, center-pixel ray, sample object positions, and closest hit distances by type.